 Digital payment options are seeing a slow but steady transition to the real world.
-2.1 billion consumers worldwide will use mobile wallets to make payments in 2019, a 30% increase from 2017.
+2.1 billion consumers worldwide will use mobile wallets to make payments, a 30% increase.

 Mobile payment has already become commonplace in China and India, where some stores accept nothing else.